mhunterak/FizzBuzz/README.md

 # Fizz Buzz
-Proof that I can at least code my way out of a wet paper bag.
+Proof that I can code my way out of a wet paper bag